LEOconnell/ABS-API-Vignette/ABS_API_Vignette.md

 Let’s look at the the distribution of veteran owned firms.
 This represents one modification to the endpoint.

+### Resesarch Question 2 - Distribution of Veteran Owned Firms Across Sectors

+I have chosen to access the endpoint to review business ownership by veterans across all industry sectors.

 ``` r
 CS_vets<-CSData(vets = "vet", industryCode = "*")
 ```